 Carbon Monoxide (CO) is a deadly, colorless and odorless gas produced by all engines and fuel burning appliances.
 Even with the best boat design and construction, plus the utmost care in inspection, operation and maintenance, hazardous levels of carbon monoxide may be present in or near the boat under certain conditions.
+Even catalyst equipped boats still generate carbon monoxide.
 The boat owner, operator, as well as all boat occupants, must understand the dangers of carbon monoxide and must comply with all safety recommendations/requirements.
 For boats with cabins, always ventilate the boat interior and avoid boating situations which cause increased exposure.

-A DANGER
+DANGER